Nicofontanarosa/Thesis/README.md

 ### Overview

-This repository contains the code and research developed for my **==Master’s Thesis==**.
+This repository contains the code and research developed for my **<mark>Master’s Thesis</mark>**.
 The goal is to extract meaningful metadata from encrypted network traffic ( *TLS, VPN etc ...* ) and use it to automatically generate detection rules for nDPI.
 The approach combines handshake analysis, TCP/TLS fingerprinting, and flow correlation to identify unknown or unclassified protocols.

 ![Static Badge](https://img.shields.io/badge/python-%20%3E%203.12-green?style=flat\&labelColor=red\&color=greed)
 <a href="https://www.wireshark.org/"><img src="https://img.shields.io/badge/Wireshark-%20%3E%204.4-%234285F4?labelColor=blue)"></a>